ceostroff/alligator-longform/README.md

 Those things aside, I thought the images turned out fine, if a little bottom-heavy.
 I had some trouble with placement, but I think they look fine.
 I might remove one from the last section.
 I'm also not entirely done with the narrative, so placement might change.
 But once I get the sizing issue fixed, everything should be copy-and-paste-able.
 I used this timeline template: https://timeline.knightlab.com/

+Week 3

+I'm basically gonna take the L this week.
+I changed the text size to make it more readable and appealing, as per your suggestion.
+I also made the pictures look less awkward by making them the same width as the text, also per your suggestion.
+But that's pretty much all I did.
+In my original proposal, I said I was going to build an interactive element that tells readers about the danger zones of blood pressure as it relates to having a stroke, and I just didn't have the time to do it.
+It's completely my fault and I take full responsibility for it.
+If you want the background story, I was planning to do it from 4-6 today (Friday) when I got a call about an internship I applied for.
+I interviewed for over an hour and got offered the internship (yay!), but that left me with no time to do the assignment.
+I should have done it before Friday, but I did not.
+I will, however, have that element done when I turn in the final piece of the project on Monday.
+Nevertheless, I fully accept whatever deductions result from my not turning in what I said I would turn in.
+That aside, I do have a question for you before the final due date and before I launch this story.
+Your previous comments indicated that you'd like to see some sort of teaser that entices people to click to the next section.
+I think it's a really good idea (because you're right — I definitely assume people think the story is as interesting as I think it is), but I'm just not sure what exactly you mean.
+When I read the comment, my first thought was to have a box pop up when a reader hovers over the arrow with either a pulled quote from the next section or a teaser like "Click to read about..."
+However, the obvious problem there is that hover is meaningless on a phone.
+So I was wondering what you had in mind when you made that comment.
+Because again, I think it's a good idea.
+I'm just not sure how to place it.
+Also, I apologize again for not having this week's part ready in time.
+I really, really despise being unprepared, but it got me this time.
+There's really nothing else I can say.
+I'm truly sorry.